WordPress/openverse/README.md

 The Creative Commons Catalog API ('cccatalog-api') is a system that allows programmatic access to public domain digital media.
 It is our ambition to index and catalog [billions of Creative Commons works](https://stateof.creativecommons.org/), including articles, songs, videos, photographs, paintings, and more.
 Using this API, developers will be able to access the digital commons in their own applications.

-As of June 2018, this project is in its early stages.
-For now, assume that the API is unstable and that the REST interface could change dramatically over short periods of time.
-We have not yet made the production system publicly accessible.

 This repository is primarily concerned with back end infrastructure like datastores, servers, and APIs.
 The pipeline that feeds data into this system can be found in the [cccatalog repository](https://github.com/creativecommons/cccatalog).
+A front end web application that interfaces with the API can be found at the [cccatalog-frontend repository](https://github.com/creativecommons/cccatalog).

 ## API Documentation

-Beta browsable API documentation can be found [here](http://api-dev.creativecommons.engineering).
+Browsable API documentation can be found [here](https://api.creativecommons.engineering).

-## Getting Started
+## Running the server locally

 Ensure that you have installed [Docker](https://docs.docker.com/install/) and that the [Docker daemon is running](https://docs.docker.com/config/daemon/).
 ```